 The Diabetic Foot Clinic accepts acute referrals directly from GPs, public health nurses, practice nurses and community podiatrists.
 Patients must be registered with the endocrinology department at CUH in order to access the service.

-Podiatrist: Paula Gardiner is based at the Diabetic Foot Clinic at Cork University Hospital and may be contacted on 021 4922658.
+The Diabetic Foot Clinic at Cork University Hospital may be contacted on 021 4922658.

 The following video provides tips on how to look after your feet, if you have been diagnosed with diabetes.

 If you have a diagnosis of diabetes and your healthcare professional has advised you that you have a low risk of developing serious foot problems, you may find the following information leaflet useful:

 If you have a diagnosis of diabetes and your healthcare professional has advised you that you are at risk of developing serious diabetes-related foot problems, you may find the following information leaflet useful:

 If you have a diagnosis of diabetes and your healthcare professional has advised you that you have a high risk of developing serious diabetes-associated foot problems, you may find the following information leaflet useful: